AxisCommunications/acap-documentation/docs/develop/setting-up-visual-studio-code.md

 Visual Studio Code provides access to containerized development tools, without the need for you to install them natively on your development computer.

-To start developing ACAPs using Visual Studio Code:
+To start developing ACAP applications using Visual Studio Code:

 1. Install the **Remote - Containers** extension available in the **Extensions Marketplace** in **Visual Studio Code**.
 2. Create a subfolder called `.devcontainer` in the top directory of the source code project you are working on.